-Dog Dental Care: Steps That Every Pet Owner Should Take
+Dog Dental Care: Steps That Pet Owners Should Take

 Dog dental care is quite often overlooked in dogs even though it is up there with one of the most important indicators of your dog’s overall health.